Skip to content

 default=None,

-"It should be an abbreviation.
+description="Ontology identifier, an human readable lower case abbreviation.
 Must be provided.",

 )